twoBirds/twobirds-core/README.md

 ### Repository

 In twoBirds, on the client side you have a repository of plain JS classes.
 These are used to create instances.

 The instances usually are saved in a DOM node or in other tB instances.

 ### Instances

-There are some property names in twoBirds instances that are reserved:
+##### There are some property names in twoBirds instances that are reserved:

-* *target*: ... is the DOM node or another object ( e.g. a tB instance ) the tB instance is attached to.
+*target*: ... is the DOM node or another object ( e.g. a tB instance ) the tB instance is attached to.

-* *namespace*: ... is the namespace of the repo object, and should be set accordingly, since the regEx selector tb( /.../ ) checks against the "namespace" property.
+*namespace*: ... is the namespace of the repo object, and should be set accordingly, since the regEx selector tb( /.../ ) checks against the "namespace" property.

-* *handlers*: ... is a plain object, where { key: value } is { eventName: function myHandler( pEvent ){ /\*...\*/ } }.
+*handlers*: ... is a plain object, where { key: value } is { eventName: function myHandler( pEvent ){ /\*...\*/ } }.

 If for some reasons you need more than one handler for an eventName, eventName also can be an array of callback functions.

-Internally they are converted to array anyway.
+Internally they are stored in an hash object containing arrays anyway.

-As for handlers, there currently is 1 event name that is reserved:
+##### As for handlers, there currently is 1 event name that is automatically used by the system:

-* *init*: function(){ /* all requirement loading for all nestings is done, now construct the object as necessary */ }
+*init*: function(){ /* all requirement for the instance is done, now construct the object as necessary */ }

-This event *will be sent to every newly created instance*, wether there is requirement loading or not.
+*This event will be sent to every newly created instance*, whether there is requirement loading or not.

-The init handler defined in the constructor is the "boot method" of every tb instance.
+The *init handler* defined in the constructor is the *boot method* of every tb instance.